aichemydev/Wring_docs/docs/tutorial-basics/Test Runs/Test Enhancer/Simulator Runs.md

 - case when step contains variables with range: candidates are all buckets/values (if set).
 - If step has no “explore” flag and no variables: the only candidate is original action

-Algorithm is responsible for a strategy of selecting action from a list of candidates every step during simulator run.
+Algorithm should select an action from a list of candidates every step during simulator run.
+Here, the candidate can take multiple actions sequentially or simultaneously.

 After you press run, you see a modal window and look at four options there.
 - **Randomize** - *Randomize data used in testing.*
-*Final action will be sampled randomly from the candidate list at any step.
+*Randomize is a deterministic algorithm, which means that it does not take into consideration order or dependence between steps.
+It provides final action sampling via a sampling technique called pseudo-randomness.
+This strategy repeats the same steps at every decision point, regardless of which actions have already been selected and whether those actions have already been performed.
+Final action will be sampled randomly from the candidate list at any step.
 Doesn’t take into consideration order or dependence between steps.
 Can repeat the same steps throughout episodes.*

 *Total amount of episodes: specified by user.*